MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp.md

     `(# or GBs of capacity) + (# of write operations) + (# of list/create operations) + (# of read operations) + (# of GBs retrieved) + (# of GBs written)`

+6. Bandwidth

+    On top of that you have to add the bandwidth cost, where:

+    - Inbound data transfers (i.e. data going into Azure data centers): Free
+    - Outbound data transfers (for West US) (i.e. data going out of Azure data centers) is charged using this formula:

+    `(# of GBs transferred outbound)`

 #### Open the calculator

 To start, open the Azure Calculator using any of the different pre-set estimations: